rayees91/order_book_system/README.md

   6. Sai Koushik Rao
  Mentor/Guide:-
       1.SriHari

-First we introduced ourselves ,we get to know Eachother and  skills based on that we divided our work We disscussed about what are the requirements to do projects and what are the skills we have to use Sql part ,php ,Hmtl part of our project divided among us based on our skills Rayees,Manjunath took Sql Part
+First we introduced ourselves ,we get to know Eachother and  skills based on that we divided our work We disscussed about what are the requirements to do projects and what are the skills we have to use Sql part ,php ,Hmtl part of our project divided among us based on our skills Rayees,Manjunath took Sql Part Sravanthi,Koushik,Maneesha ,Shivani -took PHP,JavaScript,Html part
-Sravanthi,Koushik-took Html part
-Maneesha ,Shivani -took PHP part